sathishyadav024/AWS_AutoScaling-Project/README.md

 # Integration and Configuration:
 Integrating autoscaling with load balancing in AWS involves configuring autoscaling groups and attaching them to the load balancer.
 This ensures that new instances launched by autoscaling are automatically registered with the load balancer, seamlessly expanding the capacity of our application to handle increased traffic.

-# Creation of Launch Templates:
+# Creation of Launch Template:
 Enter the name of the launch template.

 Enter the description as the purpose of creation of launch tempalate